hartejsin/ForeignMusicRec/README.md

-A web application to collect 5 songs from the user and return a song reccomendation in a random language.
+A web application to collect 5 songs from the user and return a punjabi song reccomendation.
 The reccomendation is generated using OPENAI api: user name, songs, and rec uploadted to sqlite db.
 ```
 To run: